Looking for OPAL? LITHIUM? SCHEELITE? RARE EARTHS?

 OPAL

+WE SPECIALISE IN TORCHES FOR OPAL HUNTERS.
 If you are looking for opals you need a Long Wave (365nm) filtered torch.

-Our torches are being used by many opal hunters at Lightning Ridge, Coober Pedy, White Cliffs, Andamooka etc. One Lightning Ridge character recently purchased one, tried it, then ordered four more!
+Our torches are being used by many opal hunters at Lightning Ridge, Coober Pedy, White Cliffs, Andamooka etc. Note that most Boulder Opal does not fluoresce and we do not recommend you get a UV torch for Boulder Opal hunting.

 LITHIUM

 Lithium occurs in spodumene, lepidolite, petalite, eucryptite.
 Spodumene is the most common and important of these.
-To find Spodumene you need a LONG WAVE UV source.
-It usually fluoresces orange/tan/pink under long wave UV light, 365nm being the optimal wavelength.
+To find Spodumene you need a Long Wave UV source.
+It usually fluoresces orange/tan/pink under Long Wave UV light, 365nm being the optimal wavelength.
 It can fluoresce other colours (rarely), as can Lepidolite and Petalite.
-Eucryptite fluoresces a deep cherry red under short wave UV.
+Eucryptite fluoresces a deep cherry red under Short Wave UV.

 [Long wave UV is also known as UVA and Short wave UV is also known as UVC]